Beyond Strawberries and Raspberries—Try Currants, Honeyberries, Serviceberries and More!

 First, the land may need protection.
 The Blueberry Preserve in Goldstream Valley exemplifies how a community coalesced to protect a popular and productive blueberry spot.
 On private land, protect your berries by not building or landscaping over them.
 Trust me, it’s easier to maintain a blueberry patch than a lawn and a lot yummier, too.

 Invasive species are another looming threat to blueberries.
 Many people remarked on the bountiful, hefty blueberries this year.
 Did you notice how lush the bird vetch was too?
 Although there are many invasive species to weed and control, bird vetch is particularly onerous because it can invade undisturbed areas, unlike many invasive species that only thrive in disturbed areas.
-The Winterberry Project is a great resource for helping to monitor berry patches across Alaska especially in the face of a changing climate.
+The Winterberry and Berry Futures projects are great resources for monitoring berry patches across Alaska especially in the face of a changing climate.
 Continue reading

 Untangling the Mysteries of Growing Strawberries in Alaska